When to plant Roses in Bartow County, GA

 Bartow County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is March 28 and first fall frost is November 1.

-Bartow County County sits in USDA Zone 8a.
+Bartow County sits in USDA Zone 8a.
 Roses grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Roses grow in Bartow County County's climate?
+Can Roses grow in Bartow County's climate?

 Your Bartow County Garden Planner — Free